p-org/P/Docs/docs/tutorial/clientserver.md

     0 Warning(s)
     0 Error(s)

-    Time Elapsed 00:00:04.75
+    Time Elapsed 00:00:05.98

     ----------------------------------------
     ```

-### Testing ClientServer
+### Checking ClientServer

-You can get the list of test cases defined in the ClientServer program by running the P Checker:
+You can get the list of test cases defined in the ClientServer project by running the P Checker:

 ```shell
 p check